open-toast/pulseman/CREATE-PROJECT.md

 1. Import the message jar you wish to deserialize messages with.
 2. In the **Class** tab select a class to decode messages with.
-3. In the **Receive** tab every message on the topic will be decoded with the class selected.
+3. In the **Receive** tab every message on the topic will be decoded with the class selected, if you have a mismatch between the message contents and the selected class you may get garbled output.

 ### Text